-State and Local Government Prenatal to 3 Collaboration in Action
+State and Local Government PN-3 Collaboration in Action

 In the spirit of this drive towards efficiency and cooperation, the National League of Cities (NLC), National Association of Counties Research Foundation (NACoRF), and the National Conference of State Legislatures (NCSL) have teamed up to develop the State and Local Government Prenatal to Three Collaboration in Action Series.
 The series will help local leaders identify common challenges and actionable strategies to strengthen alignments between city, county, and state governments in support of a prenatal through age three agenda for families in their communities.

-State and Local Government Prenatal to Three Collaboration in Action will consist of three virtual conversations in 2021:
+The State and Local Government Prenatal to Three Collaboration in Action series will consist of three virtual conversations in 2021:

-- Fireside Chat led by NLC in March will highlight how the collective role of government is crucial in drumming up public support for advancing prenatal to three efforts as the country responds to and recovers from COVID-19 and reforms systems with young children in mind.
+- Fireside Chat led by NLC in March highlighted how the collective role of government is crucial in drumming up public support for advancing prenatal to three efforts as the country responds to and recovers from COVID-19 and reforms systems with young children in mind.